imran-parray/cloudclear/README.md

 ## Why

-A significant number of subdomains that operate under cloudflair and cloudfront are highly secure against various reconnaissance techniques such as directory busting, port scanning, vulnerability scanning, and more.
+While hunting bugs on wildcard target domains a significant number of subdomains that operate under cloudflair and cloudfront are foolproof against various reconnaissance techniques such as directory busting, port scanning, vulnerability scanning, and more.
 Therefore, I tend to prioritize non-cloudflair and non-cloudfront domains initially, as they are more likely to be less secure and easier targets compared to their counterparts.